Inca Trail Trek - Machu Picchu Picture

 Porters Rights

-If you are planning to trek along the Inca Trail to Machu Picchu, select a tour operator such as Valencia Travel that values and respects the rights of porters.
+If you are planning to trek along the Inca Trail select a tour operator such as Valencia Travel that values and respects the rights of porters.
 Porters are the wonderful human beings who carry all the equipment necessary for the Inca Trail Hike.
 Ethical tour companies ensure that their porters are treated fairly, paid decent wages, provided with proper equipment, and work in safe conditions.
 They limit the weight porters carry and prioritize porter welfare throughout the journey.
 The general rule of thumb is that the cheaper you pay for your Inca Trail Peru, you can be sure the corners that are cut, will directly affect the humble Inca Trail porters.
 So aim to pay a fair price for your Inca Trail Treks, rather than a low-cost Inca Trail Hike.

 Some downtime for our Inca Trail Heroes